Submit transaction enrollment requests

 We support automatic enrollment requests for the following payers in the Payer Network:

-• The Centers for Medicare and Medicaid Services (CMS) (Payer ID: CMS)
+- The Centers for Medicare and Medicaid Services (CMS) (Payer ID:

-• CMS MBI Lookup with SSN (Payer ID: MBILU)
+CMS) - CMS MBI Lookup with SSN (Payer ID:

 Please note:

-• For CMS enrollments, the transaction enrollment request will be rejected and set to REJECTED status if the provider's NPI isn't active in PECOS, the system CMS uses to manage active Medicare providers.
-In this case, we'll send you instructions explaining how to resolve the issue.
+REJECTEDstatus if the provider's NPI isn't active in PECOS, the system CMS uses to manage active Medicare providers.
+In this case, we'll send you instructions explaining how to resolve the issue. - Stedi sets the Stedi contact email to the oldest account member with the Admin role.
+This is where Stedi sends enrollment status notifications.

 You can view the attestation task and its status in the Tasks section of the enrollment request's details page in the Stedi portal.